-- 5.2 One of the 12 principles that should underpin the planning system, as stated in the NPPF, is to 'support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change, and encourage the reuse of existing resources, including conversion of existing buildings, and encourage the use of renewable resources (for example, by the development of renewable energy)'. - 5.3 Para 95 of the NPPF seeks to support the move to a low carbon future with local planning authorities to actively support energy efficiency improvements to existing buildings. - 5.4 Para 28 of the NPPF seeks to support economic growth in rural areas.
-The financial benefits to the business provided by the cost savings of the renewable energy source will support the economic prosperity of the business. - 5.5 Para 79 states the fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open, the essential characteristics of Green Belts are their openness and their permanence. - 5.6 Para 80 states that the Green Belt serves five purposes: - to check the unrestricted sprawl of large built-up areas; - to prevent neighbouring towns merging into one another; - to assist in safeguarding the countryside from encroachment; - to preserve the setting and special character of historic towns; and

-• to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+- 5.2 One of the 12 principles that should underpin the planning system, as stated in the NPPF, is to 'support the transition to a low carbon future in a changing climate, taking full account of flood risk and coastal change, and encourage the reuse of existing resources, including conversion of existing buildings, and encourage the use of renewable resources (for example, by the development of renewable energy)'. - 5.3 Para 95 of the NPPF seeks to support the move to a low carbon future with local planning authorities to actively support energy efficiency improvements to existing buildings. - 5.4 Para 98 of the NPPF requires local planning authorities when determining planning applications to recognise that small-scale projects provide a valuable contribution to cutting greenhouse gas emissions and should approve applications if its impacts are (or can be made) acceptable. - 5.5 The NPPF seeks to proactively drive and support sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local places that the country needs. - 5.6 The proposed biomass boiler will assist with the transition to a low carbon future by reducing the need for the use of fossil fuels such as gas, electricity and oil. - 5.7 The savings made on the current energy bills by the introduction of the renewable energy will support the economic development of the business. - 5.8 Para 79 states the fundamental aim of Green Belt policy is to prevent urban sprawl by keeping land permanently open, the essential characteristics of Green Belts are their openness and their permanence. - 5.9 Para 80 states that the Green Belt serves five purposes: - to check the unrestricted sprawl of large built-up areas; - to prevent neighbouring towns merging into one another; - to assist in safeguarding the countryside from encroachment; - to preserve the setting and special character of historic towns; and - to assist in urban regeneration, by encouraging the recycling of derelict and other urban land. - 5.10 Para 87 states 'as with previous Green Belt policy, inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances'.

-- 5.7 Para 87 states 'as with previous Green Belt policy, inappropriate development is, by definition, harmful to the Green Belt and should not be approved except in very special circumstances'. - 5.8 Paragraph 88 of the NPPF advises that when considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt.
-'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations. - 5.9 Paragraph 91 advises that elements of many renewable energy projects will comprise inappropriate development.
+- 5.11 Paragraph 88 of the NPPF advises that when considering any planning application, local planning authorities should ensure that substantial weight is given to any harm to the Green Belt.
+'Very special circumstances' will not exist unless the potential harm to the Green Belt by reason of inappropriateness, and any other harm, is clearly outweighed by other considerations. - 5.12 Paragraph 91 advises that elements of many renewable energy projects will comprise inappropriate development.
 Developers will need to demonstrate very special circumstances if projects are to proceed.
-Such very special circumstances may include the wider environmental benefits associated with increased production of energy from renewable sources.
+Such very special circumstances may include the wider environmental benefits associated with increased production of energy from renewable sources. - 5.13 Although the proposed biomass boiler, by definition is considered to be inappropriate development in the Green Belt, due to the proposed siting screened by trees it is considered that the proposal will not have a detrimental impact on the openness of the Green Belt or any other purpose of including land within the Green Belt. - 5.14 The application is fully consistent with these objectives.